Acoustic resonance: Open at both ends

-where v is the speed of sound, L is the length of the resonant tube, d is the diameter of the tube, f is the resonant sound frequency, and λ is the resonant wavelength.
+where v is the speed of sound, L is the length of the resonant tube, r is the radius of the tube, f is the resonant sound frequency, and λ is the resonant wavelength.

 Closed at one end

 When used in an organ a tube which is closed at one end is called a "stopped pipe".
 Such cylinders have a fundamental frequency but can be overblown to produce other higher frequencies or notes.
 These overblown registers can be tuned by using different degrees of conical taper.
 A closed tube resonates at the same fundamental frequency as an open tube twice its length, with a wavelength equal to four times its length.
 In a closed tube, a displacement node, or point of no vibration, always appears at the closed end and if the tube is resonating, it will have a displacement antinode, or point of greatest vibration at the Phi point (length × 0.618) near the open end.

 By overblowing a cylindrical closed tube, a note can be obtained that is approximately a twelfth above the fundamental note of the tube, or a fifth above the octave of the fundamental note.
 For example, if the fundamental note of a closed pipe is C1, then overblowing the pipe gives G2, which is one-twelfth above C1.
 Alternatively we can say that G2 is one-fifth above C2 — the octave above C1.
 Adjusting the taper of this cylinder for a decreasing cone can tune the second harmonic or overblown note close to the octave position or 8th.
 Opening a small "speaker hole" at the Phi point, or shared "wave/node" position will cancel the fundamental frequency and force the tube to resonate at a 12th above the fundamental.
 This technique is used in a recorder by pinching open the dorsal thumb hole.
 Moving this small hole upwards, closer to the voicing will make it an "Echo Hole" (Dolmetsch Recorder Modification) that will give a precise half note above the fundamental when opened.
 Note: Slight size or diameter adjustment is needed to zero in on the precise half note frequency.

 A closed tube will have approximate resonances of:

 where "n" here is an odd number (1, 3, 5...).
 This type of tube produces only odd harmonics and has its fundamental frequency an octave lower than that of an open cylinder (that is, half the frequency).
 This equation comes from the boundary conditions for the pressure wave, which treats the closed end as pressure antinodes where the change in pressure Δp must have the maximal amplitude, or satisfy ∂(Δp)/∂x = 0 in the form of the Sturm–Liouville formulation.
 The intuition for this boundary condition ∂(Δp)/∂x = 0 at x = L is that the pressure of the closed end will follow that of the point next to it.

-A more accurate equation is given below:
+A more accurate equation considering an end correction is given below: